RSNAYA/Extras/AutoTyper/README.md

+#Download the requirements
-Download the requirements\nPut whatever you would like to type in type.txt and run the main file\nIt waits 5 seconds before typing.
+#Put whatever you would like to type in type.txt and run the main file
+#It waits 5 seconds before typing.